COVID-19 is a notifiable disease. Report all suspected or confirmed cases to your local health authorities.

 The clinical characteristics in pregnant women are similar to those reported for nonpregnant adults.
 The most common symptoms in pregnant women are fever and cough.
-However, pregnant women are less likely to report fever and myalgia compared with nonpregnant women of reproductive age.
+However, pregnant women are less likely to report fever, dyspnea, and myalgia compared with nonpregnant women of reproductive age.
+Pregnant and recently pregnant women were more likely to be asymptomatic than nonpregnant women of reproductive age.

 It is important to note that symptoms such as fever, dyspnea, gastrointestinal symptoms, and fatigue may overlap with symptoms due to physiologic adaptations of pregnancy or adverse pregnancy events.